nasa/fprime/docs/Tutorials/HelloWorld/NewProject.md

 ## Bootstrapping F´

-An F´ [project](./Tutorial.md#project) ties to a specific versioned set of tools to work with F´.
+An F´ [project](./Tutorial.md#project) ties to a specific version of tools to work with F´.
 In order to create this project and install the correct version of tools, an initial bootstrap version of F´ tools must be installed.
 This is accomplished with the following command: